dgilling/deploy-azure-cdn/README.md

     containerOptions: {publicAccessLevel: "blob"}, // container options
     folder: 'deploy/source', // path within container
-    deleteExistingBlobs: true, // true means recursively deleting anything under folder
+    deleteExistingBlobs: true, // true means recursively deleting anything under folder deleteOlderThanDate, // If set, then only blobs who's lastModified is smaller than deleteOlderThanDate will be deleted
     concurrentUploadThreads: 2, // number of concurrent uploads, choose best for your network condition
     zip: true, // gzip files if they become smaller after zipping, content-encoding header will change if file is zipped
     metadata: {cacheControl: 'public, max-age=31556926'}, // metadata for each uploaded file